bw-math/bw-math/source/assignments/problems/distributions/00_BINOMIAL.rst

 	a.
 Suppose that only 25% of all drivers come to a complete stop at an intersection having flashing red lights in all directions when no other cars are visible.
 You stand at the intersection and randomly sample 20 cars as they pass through the intersection.

 		i.
-What is the probability at most 6 will come to a complete stop?
+What is the probability at most 5 will come to a complete stop?

 		ii.
 What is the probability exactly 6 will come to a complete stop?

 		iii.
-What is the probability at least 6 will come to a complete stop?
+What is the probability at least 7 will come to a complete stop?

 		iv.
+What is the relationship between *part i - iii*?
+What property of probability does this illustrate?

+		v.
 How many drivers in your sample do you expect to come to a complete stop?

 	b.
-TODO
+A multiple choice quiz consists of 10 questions.
+Each question has five possible answers.
+After procrastinating for a week and not studying, you wake up the day of the quiz and realize you have no idea which of the answers are correct, so you guess at random on each question.

+		i.
+What is your probability of scoring a 7 on this quiz?

+		ii.
+What is your probability of passing the quiz, i.e. scoring *at least* a 7?

+		iii.
+What is the expected number of answers that will be marked correct?

 	c.
 TODO

 	d.
 TODO